Unreal-Dan/RekordBoxSongExporter/README.md

 An example format might be: ```%artist% - %title% (bpm: %bpm%)```

-The 'Timestamps' checkbox option (described below) controls built-in timestamps *only* on the played_tracks.txt file, it does not control the ```%time%``` placeholder.

-If you use the ```%time%``` placeholder and enable 'Timestamps' then you will end up with two timestamps in played_tracks.txt

-### Cur Tracks Count

-The number of lines to cap the current_tracks.txt file.

-The file is truncated to the configured number of lines as the track list rotates through it.

-This is useful for OBS 'chatlog' mode with GDI text object because OBS requires a 'lines' count and will not read the file if the line count goes beyond the limit.

-Setting this to for example 10 would allow you to list the 'last 10 tracks' played at any given time.

-### Timestamps

-This toggles a built-in timestamp on each line of played_tracks.txt.
-The timer starts when the first song is played and doesn't ever stop.
-This doesn't have any control over the ```%time%``` placeholder.

-## OBS Integration

-The trick to integrating with OBS is to create a Text GDI object and select the 'read from file' option.

-Point the text GDI object at any of the four files and turn on 'chatlog' mode to ensure the object is refreshed anytime the file changes content.

-You will need to set a 'lines' count in OBS, for displays such as 'current song' you would want to set this to 1.

-If you wanted to have a list of the 'last 15 songs' which continuosly rotates then you would set the launcher config for 'Cur Tracks Count' to 15, and similarly set the OBS 'lines' count in the GDI text object to 15.
-Then you would point the file at current_tracks.txt

-By using GDI text objects in OBS your track listings will update in realtime in about ~2 seconds, the 2 second delay is from OBS polling the chatlog file, not because this hack is delayed in writing the output.

 ## Server Mode

 If you are running OBS on the same PC as Rekordbox then you don't need the server,